From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Primitive Graphs, Polar-Cats and Elementary Networks

 \section{Primitive Graphs, Polar-Cats and Elementary Networks}

-In this section, we first characterize cographs that are caterpillar-explainable and polar-cats.
+In this section, we first characterize cographs that are caterpillar-explainable and graphs that are polar-cats.
 These characterizations are based on particular vertex-orderings.
 We then show that polar-cats are precisely the primitive graphs that can be explained by strong quasi-discriminating elementary networks.

 \begin{lemma} A graph $G=(X,E)$, $|X|=n\geq 1$ can be explained by a discriminating caterpillar tree $(T,t)$ on $X$ if and only if we can index the vertices of $X$ from $1$ to $n$ such that one of the following holds: \begin{itemize}[noitemsep] \item[(a)] $G$ is connected and the edges of $G$ are $\{x_i,x_j\}$ with $1 \leq i<j \leq n$ and $i$ being odd. \item[(b)] $G$ is disconnected and the edges of $G$ are $\{x_i,x_j\}$ with $1 \leq i<j \leq n$ and $i$ being even. \end{itemize} In this case, the indexing of the vertices in $X$ is unique up to permutation of the indices $n-1$ and $n$.
 In particular, the vertices $x_{n-1}$ and $x_n$ form the cherry in the underlying caterpillar. \end{lemma} \begin{proof} It is an easy task to verify that the statements are satisfied in case $n\leq 2$.
 Hence, let us assume that $n\geq 3$.